 There is a lot to know when it comes to keeping employees safe.
+This page is dedicated to providing useful workplace safety tips!
 This website started out by solely providing safety pros with free safety talks to help educate employees on a variety of topics.
 There is also The Safety Pro Blog which helps safety pros understand the bigger picture and think outside of the box.

 To continue with our missing to empower safety pros and help to keep employees safe, we have created this workplace safety tip page in July of 2021.
 This page will be dedicated to providing general safety information that lesser-experienced safety pros or frontline supervisors may need to develop competency on a specific topic much like OSHA does with their educational content.

 Several pieces of content will be added to this page each month, so continue to check back!